Deductive and Inductive Arguments

 The noun “deduction” refers to the process of advancing or establishing a deductive argument, or going through a process of reasoning that can be reconstructed as a deductive argument.
 “Induction” refers to the process of advancing an inductive argument, or making use of reasoning that can be reconstructed as an inductive argument.

-Because deductive arguments are those in which the truth of the conclusion is thought to be completely guaranteed and not just made probable by the truth of the premises, if the argument is a sound one, then the truth of the conclusion is said to be “contained within” the truth of the premises; that is, the conclusion does not go beyond what the truth of the premises implicitly requires.
-For this reason, deductive arguments are usually limited to inferences that follow from definitions, mathematics and rules of formal logic.
-Here is a deductive argument:
+Because deductive arguments are those in which the truth of the conclusion is thought to be completely guaranteed and not just made probable by the truth of the premises, if the argument is a sound one, then we say the conclusion is “contained within” the premises; that is, the conclusion does not go beyond what the premises implicitly require.
+Think of sound deductive arguments as squeezing the conclusion out of the premises within which it is hidden.
+For this reason, deductive arguments usually turn crucially upon definitions and rules of mathematics and formal logic.

 John is ill.
 If John is ill, then he won’t be able to attend our meeting today.
 Therefore, John won’t be able to attend our meeting today.

-That argument is valid due to its logical structure.
-If ‘ill’ were replaced with ‘happy’, the argument would still be valid because it would retain its special logical structure (called modus ponens).
+That argument is valid due to its formal or logical structure.
+To see why, notice that if the word ‘ill’ were replaced with ‘happy’, the argument would still be valid because it would retain its special logical structure (called modus ponens by logicians).
 Here is the form of any argument having the structure of modus ponens:

 The police said John committed the murder.
 So, John committed the murder.